Heritage Crafts

 Issues affecting the viability

 • Methods of working: Historically, engine turning was done in a trade-work context, with engine turners doing the work for other people.
 Today, there is very little demand for turning for others and the trade work is disappearing, so craftspeople either need to find new ways of turning alongside other things, or become designer-makers who make the whole item.
-Furthermore, engine turning is horribly unforgiving which can put people off, especially on gold and silver trade-work – very easy to ruin a piece after many hours of other people’s work.
+Furthermore, engine turning is horribly unforgiving which can put people off, especially on gold and silver trade-work – it’s very easy to ruin a piece after many hours of other people’s work.

 • Public awareness: There is little public awareness of engine turning.